rust-stuco/lectures/week1/slides.md

 # Scopes and Shadowing

-You can create nested scopes within functions.
+You can create nested scopes within functions with curly braces `{}`.

 ```rust
 fn main() {